anotherRedbeard/azuredevops-quickstart-templates/azurefunction-dotnet/README.md

 This is due to how the cli creates the functions app/project for you.
 At some point I might go back and figure out if it can be modified by passing in a 'root', but my early attempts were unsuccessful so we have this for now.

+### IAC

+Just a bit here about the 2 `.bicep` files

+- `main.bicep` - Responsible to deploying all of the infrastructure to azure.
+Any changes to the app configuration would be set here.
+This is also where we set the roles to allow the function app to connect to the blob storage account as a managed identity.
+I following the [Functions Bindings Storage Blob Trigger - Identity Based Connections](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob-trigger?pivots=programming-language-csharp&tabs=python-v2%2Cin-process#identity-based-connections) doc to get this setup correctly.
+The 'TLDR' is that I created an app setting that stores the service uri for the blob storage account.
+The format is `<CONNECTION_NAME_PREFIX>__serviceUri` where `CONNECTION_NAME_PREFIX>` matches what is in the blob trigger binding in the [BlobTriggerDemo.cs](https://github.com/anotherRedbeard/azuredevops-quickstart-templates/blob/9c8432336710a22995410b1b2ea8af1a9120d962/azurefunction-dotnet/BlobTriggerDemo.cs#L10) file.
+Check out the appSettings section to see what I mean.
+- `role-storage-account.bicep` - This is a handy little template that will create a role assignment in azure for a given role to a storage account.
+It's not 100% generic or it would be super cool, but you can't use a variable for a resource type...if this interest you click [here](https://github.com/Azure/bicep/issues/1761) for some more useful info on the matter.

 ## Local

 To run the project locally, you will need to do the following: